Going through a breakup or separation is no cake-walk. Even the long-headed and the strong-hearted of all fail to sail through it.

 1. Badmouth your ex in front of everyone

 Most of the people find solace after a breakup by slamming their ex in front of the whole world.
-They want everyone to know the degree of “exploitation” that they suffered in their past relationship.
+They want everyone to know the degree of “exploitation” that they suffered in their past relationships.

 They slip into the ‘victim’ zone by purposely pointing out their ex’s mistakes by letting everyone know how they suffered wrongdoings of their ex, and how they didn’t deserve this.
 Though this doesn’t help them in controlling their anger, it does satisfy their fake ego; at least that’s what they believe.